hellowhirl/DSA/README.md

   - Once we solve a specific problem then we can generalize our algorithm

 - A lot of linked list problems can be solved using 2 pointers (pointing to 2 different nodes)

+## Stacks

+Powerful data structures that can help us solve complex programming problems
+- undo function
+- compilers (eg syntax checking)
+- evaulate arithmetic expressions in calculator like: 1 + 2 * 3
+- navigation in applications (back and forward buttons)

+Last In First Out (LIFO) Principle
+- example: the last action that was performed is first one that can be undone

+Internally an Array or LinkedList is used to store the items in a Stack

+A Stack is a wrapper around an Array/LinkedList that gives us different way to store and access bojects

+### Stack operations
+- push(item) - adds item on top of the stack
+- pop() - removes item on top
+- peek() - returns item on top without removing
+- isEmpty() - returns boolean whether stack is empty or not

+All Stack operations run in Time of O(1)

+Stacks do not have lookups, because they are not meant for that (except for rarely used search() method)

+Any task that involves doing soething in reverse order then Stacks are the way to go